Child Support Lawyers in Stuart, Florida

 At the Law Office of Denise Miller, our Stuart, Florida child support lawyer understands that a lot goes into raising your children — physically, emotionally, and financially.
 When parents go through a divorce, certain matters can become unclear, including parenting time and the financial obligations they share to ensure the children’s needs are covered, and that their livelihoods are protected.

-Our Martin County and Stuart child support attorney has over 20 years of legal experience guiding families through these difficult times by providing realistic solutions that protect the rights of our clients and their children.
+Our Martin County and Stuart child support attorney have over 20 years of legal experience guiding families through these difficult times by providing realistic solutions that protect the rights of our clients and their children.
 We know that this is already a confusing time, and it should not be complicated further by the unknown.
 Allow our Stuart child support law firm to give you the facts you need to make informed decisions regarding your child’s financial well-being, so you can rest easy with one less thing to worry about.

 How Is Child Support Determined In Florida?